AlchemyCMS/alchemy-guides/guides/elements.md

 * **name** `String` (_required_)

   A lowercased unique name of the element.
 Separated words needs to be underscored.
 The name is used in the `page_layouts.yml` file to define on which pages the element can be used.
 It is also part of the `app/views/alchemy/elements` view partials file names.
-The name is "translatable":#translations for the user in the admin frontend.
+The name is [translatable](#translating-elements) for the user in the admin frontend.

 * **unique** `Boolean`

   (Default: `false`) Passing `true` means this element can be placed only once on a page.
 * **hint** `String`

   A hint for the user in the admin frontend that describes what the element is used for.
-The hint is "translatable":#translations if you provide an I18n translation key instead of a complete sentence.
+The hint is [translatable](#translating-elements) if you provide an I18n translation key instead of a complete sentence.

 * **nestable_elements** `Array`